Wormhole geometries in Einstein-aether theory: Class I: , and

-In Fig. \ref{134rnc}, the blue regions indicate areas in the parameter space of the wormhole solutions of the EA theory where ${\rm EC1}>0$, ${\rm EC2}>0$ and ${\rm EC3}>0$ simultaneously.
+In Fig. \ref{134rnc}, we investigate the energy conditions around the wormhole throat (located at $r_0=\frac12$).
+In this figure, the blue regions in panel (a) and (c) indicate areas where ${\rm EC1}>0$, ${\rm EC2}>0$ and ${\rm EC3}>0$ simultaneously.
 In other words, for appropriate values of the parameters, the EA wormholes satisfy the WEC and, accordingly, the NEC.
-In particular, near the wormhole throat ($r_0=1$), the WEC and NEC are satisfied if $c_2>0$.
+The blue region in panel (b) also shows the satisfaction of ${\rm EC2}>0$ and ${\rm EC3}>0$, means that the NEC is respected.
+In particular, near the wormhole throat ($r_0=\frac12$), the WEC and NEC are satisfied if $c_2>0$.
 Considering the constraints (\ref{ccon}) on the coupling constants $c_i$ and noticing that $c_{13}=0$, one obtains $c_2>-\frac23$, which is respected in our figures.
 However, our results indicate that the requirement of satisfying the energy conditions near the wormhole throat imposes a stronger constraint: $c_2>0$.

-In Fig. \ref{134wecnec}, by setting $c_2=\frac{1}{2}$, we show that the NEC (panel (a)) and WEC (panel (b)) are satisfied over the radial coordinate $r$ if the exponent $n$ in (\ref{shape}) lies within the interval indicated by the blue regions.
-A narrow gap appears around $r=2.5$, where neither the NEC nor WEC is satisfied.
-From Fig. \ref{134rnc}, it is evident that in this narrow gap, the energy conditions are respected if $c_2$ takes negative values.
-Ignoring this small interval, one can conclude that the NEC and WEC are satisfied for the wormhole solutions of the EA theory when $c_2$ is positive.
-We also verified that variations in the parameter $d$ do not significantly affect these results.
+In order to explore the effect of exponent $n$ on the energy conditions, we have plotted Fig. \ref{134wecnec}.
+In this figure by setting $c_2=\frac{1}{2}$, we show that the NEC (panel (a)) and WEC (panel (b)) are satisfied over the radial coordinate $r$ if the exponent $n$ in (\ref{shape}) lies within the interval indicated by the blue regions.
+It is worth to mention that if one plot the same figure by setting $c=-\frac12$ (or other negative values), the result is null.
+This means that the by varying $n$, NEC and WEC could not be satisfied if the coupling constant $c_2$ takes negative values.
+One can conclude that the NEC and WEC are satisfied for the power law shape function wormhole solutions of the EA theory when $c_2$ is positive.